Tore422/DAT250_First_Repository/dat250-expass3.md

 -------------------------

 My Map-reduce operation can be used to find the average amount paid per transaction for each customer.<br>
-This enables the user to quickly be able to determine how much each customer spends on average,<br>
+This enables the user to quickly be able to determine how much each customer spends on average.
-and can be used to see if a transaction

 In addition, the resulting collection displays the total amount paid over all purchases<br>
-and the number of transactions performed by each customer.
+and the total number of transactions performed by each customer.<br>
 In other words, the document contains all the values necessary to manually perform the calculation<br>
-and confirm the calcualted average price per transaction.
+and confirm the calculated average amount per transaction.